-Things to keep in mind when bidding a project so you don’t “work for free!”
+Things to keep in mind when bidding on projects so you don’t “work for free!”

 I really enjoyed my years out there in the field installing flooring: the freedom I had as an independent contractor, as well as the challenge of a difficult, technical install, and the satisfaction I got from a “job well done”!
 I hope you are finding the same satisfaction and avoiding most of the pitfalls.
 You probably already know we can get ourselves into trouble if we’re not careful about a few things.
 One is bidding projects, as there are many variables to take into account.
 Sometimes these work in your favor and sometimes not… and when they don’t, it gets very costly.
 The following is a check list that I always tried to keep in mind when I was bidding projects.